course-dprep/team-assignment-team-3/README.md

 ## 5. Running instruction
 This repository contains a complete pipeline of downloading data, data exploration, data preparation and analyses.
 Therefore, as a first step make sure you've cloned the repository onto your own laptop/pc.
 The complete pipeline is automated using "GNU make".
 To run this pipeline, you first need to have installed "GNU make" (see Software Setup: install GNU make).
-After you have done this, you open your Command Prompt (Windows) or Terminal (Mac), move to the folder "Airbnb-vs.-Corona-Pandemic" using cd and run "make".
+After you have done this, you open your Command Prompt (Windows) or Terminal (Mac), move to the folder "roevwade-airbnb" using cd and run "make".
 The final output can be found in the "output" folder located in the "gen/analysis" folder.

 ## 7. Research method